Sumanth-Talluri/Python-for-Everybody-Specialization/README.md

 # Python for Everybody Specialization

-This repository contains solutions to all the assignments I submitted in the **Python for Everybody specialization** offered by **University of Michigan**
+This repository contains my submissions to all the assignments of **Python for Everybody Specialization** in Coursera offered by the **University of Michigan**.

 ## Overview